-Trastevere's glittering heart is the beautiful Piazza Santa Maria in Trastevere , which features what is said to be the oldest church dedicated to the Virgin Mary in Rome.
-Begun in AD 337, a major overhaul in 1138 saw the addition of the Romanesque bell tower and glittering facade.
+Nestled in a quiet corner of Trastevere's focal square, this is said to be the oldest church dedicated to the Virgin Mary in Rome.
+In its original form it dates to the early 3rd century, but a major 12th-century makeover saw the addition of a Romanesque bell tower and glittering facade.
 The portico came later, added by Carlo Fontana in 1702.

 Inside, the 12th-century mosaics are the headline feature.